Junior Division Rules (Grades 5-6)

 - A pitcher must be removed for the remainder of the inning upon hitting three batters in an inning or after the second conference-visit to the mound by a coach.
 The pitcher may be reinserted in any subsequent inning.

 - Partial or full windmill pitching is encouraged but not mandatory.
-Regardless, both of the pitcher’s feet must be in contact with the pitching rubber at the start of the pitching motion.
-The pitcher is not allowed to step backward off the pitching rubber at any point during the pitching motion.
-Neither is the pitcher allowed to take more than one step off the pitching rubber towards the plate before releasing the ball.
+Pitchers can start with both feet in contact of the pitching rubber or one foot in contact and the other behind the mound (referred to as the Start Back).
+This is a new rule as of 2020.
+The pitcher is not allowed to take more than one step off the pitching rubber towards the plate before releasing the ball.

 - Discussions about the legality of a pitcher’s motion must be undertaken quietly between the coaches and the umpire.
 If, in the umpire’s opinion, the pitcher is being distracted by the conversation, the umpire shall declare the pitching motion legal for the remainder of the inning, and no further discussion will be entertained.